cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

     page for more details on how Cloud Native PostgreSQL supports TLS certificates.

 The Cloud Native PostgreSQL operator has been designed to work with TLS/SSL for both encryption in transit and authentication, on server and client sides.
-Clusters created using the CNP operator come with a Certification Authority (CA) to create and sign TLS client certificates.
+Clusters created using the CNP operator comes with a Certification Authority (CA) to create and sign TLS client certificates.
 Through the `cnp` plugin for `kubectl` you can issue a new TLS client certificate which can be used to authenticate a user instead of using passwords.

 Please refer to the following steps to authenticate via TLS/SSL certificates, which assume you have installed a cluster using the [cluster-example.yaml](samples/cluster-example.yaml) deployment manifest.
-According to the convention over configuration paradigm, that file automatically creates a `app` database which is owned by a user called `app` (you can change this convention through the `initdb` configuration in the `bootstrap` section).
+According to the convention over configuration paradigm, that file automatically creates an `app` database which is owned by a user called `app` (you can change this convention through the `initdb` configuration in the `bootstrap` section).